cmosher01/WarCardGamePlayer/README.md

 * If a player's final card results in a war, a "draw" is declared, and each player retrieves their card from this war, and returns it back to their deck.
-If there are more than one cards already engaged in the war, then the players first swap their sets of cards, and then return them to their decks.
+If there are additional cards engaged in the war, then the players first swap the sets of engaged cards, then return them to their decks.

 Example output of a game: